BA in Theatre and Film Practice

 Applicants must meet the matriculation requirement of 5 different subjects which must include:

-- AND/OR BTEC National Level 3 (Subsidiary Diploma, 90-Credit Diploma, Diploma or Extended Diploma) (Grade Pass, Merit or Distinction).
+- OR BTEC National Level 3 (National Award, Subsidiary Diploma, Extended Certificate, 90-Credit Diploma, Foundation Diploma, Diploma or Extended Diploma) (Pass, Merit or Distinction).

-- AND/OR OCR Cambridge Technical Level 3 (Subsidiary Diploma, 90-Credit Diploma.
-Diploma or Extended Diploma) (Grade Pass, Merit or Distinction)
+- OR OCR Cambridge Technical Level 3 (Introductory Diploma, Extended Certificate, Subsidiary Diploma, Foundation Diploma, 90-Credit Diploma, Diploma or Extended Diploma) (Pass, Merit or Distinction).

-- The remaining subjects must be different from those presented above and may be drawn from recognised subjects at:
+→ The remaining subjects must be different from those listed above and may be drawn from recognised subjects at:

 - GCSE (Grade A* - C)